 Sharing ownership in collective housing can take many forms, from leases and timeshares😬 to those developed specifically to support coliving principles, such as the Cooperative Coliving models.
-Similar to subscription coliving, but with ownership.
+Similar to subscription coliving, yet having part ownership giving reduced cost.

-With fractional ownership you purchase equity shares in a property owning entity, of which the shares correspond to use having flexible booking, and for which you contribute either at a reduced rate versus rentals or at-cost (e.g. for utilities).
+With fractional ownership you purchase equity shares in a property owning entity, of which the shares correspond to use having some form of flexible booking, and for which you contribute either at a discounted rate versus rentals, or at-cost.

 Some are operated commercially through a private management company charging for the services provided, others are mutualised through an association or co-op, with variable cost contributions and participatory decision-making.

 Every project has its own approach, and naturally when people get together to create spaces, we have different ideas so check your intentions before committing.👍

-Most spaces look after all decoration and equipment as in a serviced-apartment, yet some offer dedicated units (or cohousing) allowing you to use it as a base, or indeed as a home.
+Most spaces look after all decoration and equipment as in a serviced-apartment, yet some may also offer dedicated units (or cohousing) allowing you to use it as a base, or indeed as a home.
 Some rent out unused time and distribute dividends, whilst others allow you to trade it, or may reallocate unused time to impact programmes.
 It can also be possible to swap time between spaces in different locations that work together.